waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 TSYS01,temperature,C,-40,125,"https://github.com/waggle-sensor/sensors/blob/master/sensors/airsense/tsys01.pdf"
 ```

-More in-depth information can be found at: https://github.com/waggle-sensor/sensors
+More in-depth information about each sensor can be found at: https://github.com/waggle-sensor/sensors